Ziaf/HandsOn/README.md

 # HandsOn
-Reo Contains the code for different hands-on demontrated.
+Repo Contains the code for different hands-on demontrated.

 ## emojify